 Mishal is a section editor for the Health Policy and Planning journal and a Consultant for the Centre on Global Health Security at Chatham House, working closely with high level policy actors on institutional capacity building in low and middle income countries.

-Mishal has been the principal investigator of several studies including a randomised trial of simple patient instructions to improve TB diagnosis in women and a multi-country project funded by the STOP TB Partnership to implement a new system to involve low-cost private diagnostic laboratories in diagnosing and treating TB.
+Mishal has been the principal investigator of several studies including policy research on antimicrobial resistance, a randomised trial of simple patient instructions to improve TB diagnosis in women and a multi-country project funded by the STOP TB Partnership to implement a new system to involve low-cost private diagnostic laboratories in diagnosing and treating TB.
 She has collaborated closely with the Pakistan National TB Control Porgramme, leading an important operational research study to assess the effectivness of local versus international drugs for treating multi-drug resistant TB.

 Mishal was selected as a Star in Global Health by Grand Challenges Canada and received an award to conduct a clinical evaluation of a low cost device to improve maternal and newborn health in Pakistan.
 Through this award she conducted a series of studies on women's health in Pakistan including an analysis of barriers to using contraception and an effectivneness evaluation of health-worker training for maternal health.

-She is currently working with the Communicable Diseases Policy Research Group leading multidisciplinary studies in Myanmar, China and Cambodia.
+She is currently working with the Communicable Diseases Policy Research Group leading multidisciplinary studies in Cambodia, Pakistan and Indonesia.